Early days | Cricket | Public health | Bowling | Celebrations | Friends | The future

 Cricket has always been the dominant use of the recreation ground for sport.
 The glory days of Bollington Cricket on the Recreation Ground were before the First World War.
 In 1905 the Macclesfield Courier carried the report of an astonished journalist: ‘Fancy a village of 6000 challenging and playing a city like Manchester with a population of over 60 times that.’
 When the Cheshire County Cricket Club was formed in 1908 a number of County matches were played on Bollington Recreation Ground.

-Big local industrialists like E.L.Oliver of Waterhouse Mill fame, and G.H.Swindells who owned the Clarence and Adelphi Mills were strong supporters.
+Big local industrialists like E.L.
+Oliver of Waterhouse Mill fame, and G.H.
+Swindells who owned the Clarence and Adelphi Mills were strong supporters.
 They supported the creation of a Workshops Competition but in spite of this strong local interest the Club’s prominence on the County scene declined.

 The Recreation Ground Committee of BUDC charged Bollington Cricket Club £85 in 1956 for the preparation of match and practice wickets.
-Bollington Cricket Club Secretary, Mr. A.A.Arnold, in April 1958 at their Annual Meeting described the club’s achievements on the Recreation Ground.
+Bollington Cricket Club Secretary, Mr. A.A.
+Arnold, in April 1958 at their Annual Meeting described the club’s achievements on the Recreation Ground.
 “The Pakistan Eaglets were going to visit.
 A new Tea Pavilion had been opened and the club’s Second Eleven won the Second Division Championship.”
 When the Pakistan team visited in August 1958, Mohammad Ramzan, their captain, scored 66 in record time.
 September brought success to the First Team, they were champions of the Lancashire and Cheshire Cricket League and winners of the Saville Whittle Trophy.
 Prize money of £45 was spent on commemorative Tankards for the players.
 In November the Council turned down the Cricket Club’s request to have a Sunday match.

 The Recreation Ground has been host to many famous cricketers.
 The Australian Test player Keith Stackpole (43 Tests 7 centuries) visited with Ramsbottom Cricket Club in a friendly match in the late 1960’s.
 Frank Hayes, who scored a maiden Test century against the West Indies in 1973, visited Bollington Recreation Ground many times with Marple Cricket Club.

 Cricket is still one of the strongest elements in the sporting life of Bollington.
 The Bollington Cricket Club has competed in the Cheshire County League since 2002.
 As the Chairman says, “We rub shoulders with clubs from Towns with much larger populations [Bollington is a town of some 8000 souls] as well as wealthy clubs with ‘no expense spared’ facilities.
 The people of Bollington can be rightfully proud that this town produces such a competitive standard of cricket.”
 Three Senior and five Junior elevens compete regularly during the summer months and practice all year round.
-Bollington Cricket Club has been awarded Sport England’s Clubmark recognising its all round excellence and is currently acting as a Focus Club for the Cheshire Cricket Development Programme.
+Bollington Cricket Club has been awarded Sport England’s Clubmark recognising its all round excellence and has acted as a Focus Club for the Cheshire Cricket Development Programme.

 The Recreation Ground and Public Health